 fax + 61 2 9514 7843

-The Diploma in Languages (C20059) is designed to be taken concurrently with an undergraduate or postgraduate coursework degree program at UTS.
-It facilitates university students' learning about language and culture and thereby broadens the opportunities associated with their professional degree.
+The Diploma in Languages (C20059) facilitates university students' learning about language and culture and thereby broadens the opportunities associated with their professional degree.

 This course allows students to gain exposure to international perspectives and consolidate their linguistic capabilities in a language other than English.
 Language options include: Chinese, French, German, Italian, Japanese and Spanish.
 Language and culture subjects taken throughout the diploma draw on the UTS Model of Learning, which combines international and intercultural engagement with blended and research-inspired learning.